Jose Trevino Player Props: Yankees vs. Rockies

 - Trevino is batting .211 with four doubles, four home runs and eight walks.

-- Looking at the 50 games he has played this season, he's homered in four of them (8.0%), and in 2.5% of his trips to the plate.
+- He has hit a home run in four games this season (8.0%), leaving the park in 2.5% of his trips to the plate.

-- Trevino has driven in a run in 11 games this year (22.0%), including three games with more than one RBI (6.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Trevino has an RBI in 11 of 50 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.